vipulnaik/wikipediaviews/README.md

   multipleyearsdataentry.inc.
 In addition to the display, it includes multipleyearsdataentry.inc to facilitate continued data entry.

-All these PHP files also include head.inc and toggler.inc.
+All these PHP files also include head.inc and toggler.inc from the style subdirectory.

 ==A closer look at the data entry files and the inputdisplay subdirectory==